 Essential Ingredients for Banana Bread

-• Nuts: Chopped walnuts or pecans add a delightful crunch.
+- Nuts: Chopped walnuts or pecans for a crunchy bite.

 Classic Banana Bread Recipe